 - Reflection and further development of purpose and mission

-- Formation of opinions on future business areas
+- Forming of opinions on future business areas

 - Discussion of strategic analyses, development of strategic options and decisions

-- Developing, evaluating and optimizing strategic goals and measures
+- Developing, evaluating and optimising strategic goals and measures

 - Improving mutual understanding of functional sub-strategies - and leveraging synergies

 - Encouraging active participation in decision-making and opinion-forming processes

 - Shared understanding of the current situation, strategic personnel requirements and challenges of the labor market based on pre-prepared analyses

 - Reflection, adaptation of an employer value proposition (“What kind of employer do we want to be?”)

 - Development of personnel strategy principles, goals and priorities

 - Formation of opinions on strategic priorities and measures, e.g. in the areas of employer branding, recruiting, succession, talent and career management, leadership development, re-skilling & upskilling, performance management, nearshoring.

 - Development or adaptation of leadership principles, leadership competencies, standards

 - Development of pre-identified priorities, e.g. in the areas of improving agility, organising new work, increasing commitment, promoting resilience and health, change management.